 So the key to writing better analogies is to write a personal story first

 Put yourself at the airport.
 What did you do?
 What happened next?
 And next?
 And yes, I know I said this already in the last paragraph, but can we have some ups and downs as well as you're relating the analogy?
 In fact, the moment you dip into a personal story, even a tired story of riding a bicycle comes to life.

 About the best way to sidestep a boring analogy is to use a personal story.
-In fact, let's take an example of a personal story.

 Only an idiot would learn to cycle like me.

 Most people find the safest, flattest area to learn how to cycle.
 Not me.
 I decided to learn on slopes filled with red mud.
 Every time I fell—and I fell a lot—the mud would graze me badly.
 And of course, learning on a slope means you're tempting gravity all the time.